Spinal Anaesthetic

 At One Healthcare we can book you in to see a specialist Pain Management or Spinal Consultant, usually within 48 hours, for an initial consultation.
 Spinal anaesthetic is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Spinal Anaesthetic treatment.
-We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
+We offer competitive, fixed price packages.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Hatfield